Your privacy is important to us. We will never share your data.

 Preparing Our Test Lab

 We’ll be using a virtual workstation on Windows 7 as an environment for hacking, and the Immunity Debugger tool.
 To illustrate what happens in application memory, we’ll utilize “MiniShare” FTP server with its infamous remote buffer overflow vulnerability.
-You can use any other application with the same vulnerability (e.g., lots can be found on ).
+You can use any other application with the same vulnerability (e.g., lots can be found on exploit-db).
 The principles of finding and exploiting vulnerabilities are the same across the board, with the differences in protocols and accepted properties.

 Let’s single out several stages and dwell on each of them in detail: